🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 🥅 Define Your Trade Show Goals

 What do you want out of the event?
 If you’re investing in a booth, your primary focus should be growing your retail account base.
-That can be done in a variety of ways, but your approach should match your objectives:
+But are you trying to promote your products and write as many orders as possible, or are you thinking far ahead and targeting the big whales?
+Each can be done in a variety of ways, but your approach should match your objectives:

 You will either be Big Game Hunting, chasing a high volume of Independents, or a combination of Both.
 Each requires a different game plan (outlined below).
 In most cases, it will make sense to run a hybrid strategy – chase the big accounts while using the orders of the mom & pops to offset the show cost.